This Seared Flounder with Lemon Herb Sauce is the easy to prepare, ready in 10 minutes, and is perfect for both weeknight dinners or dinner parties!

 On these busy nights, or when I’m just tired from a long day, I go back to my tried-and-true recipes.
 These recipes never let me down, are easy to put together, and are so simple I barely even look at the recipe anymore.

 Do you want to know why?
 Well yes, for one thing they’re easier to fix, but also because the husband has some of these awesome little recipes memorized too and can make them for me!
 Ta-da!
 That’s a great reason to love them, right?
 This recipe for Flounder with Lemon Herb Sauce is easy to prepare, is ready start-to-finish in less than 10 minutes, and is incredibly flavorful.

 Making Seared Flounder with Lemon Herb Sauce

-The technique to sear this flounder is simple, and if you’ve been following along, cooking with me as I go, you’ve probably already tried it with Spicy Seared Scallops.
+The technique to sear this flounder is simple.
 No matter what seasoning you use, the basic scallop searing technique is to get the seafood as dry as possible, sear it quickly on a hot pan, and quickly remove the seafood from the pan.
 Here, you’ll do the same with the fish.
 Get it dry, add a little salt and pepper, and then sear quickly on both sides.